Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Polarization-Based Gaussian Shaping

 Obviously, Theorem \ref{theorem:codingtheoremside} can be generalized to the construction of a polar code for the channel of the $\ell$-th level $W_{\ell}$.
 The only difference is that the side information changes from $X_1^{1:N}$ to $X_{1:\ell-1}^{1:N}$.
 As a result, we can construct a polar code which achieves a rate arbitrarily close to $I(Y;X_\ell|X_{1:\ell})$ with vanishing error probability.
-We omit the proof for the sake of brevity.